Parent Technology Letter

 - Access to digital classrooms and websites

-- Google Apps for Education (Documents, Spreadsheets, Presentations, Forms, Drawings, Groups)
+- Google Suite for Education (Documents, Spreadsheets, Presentations, Forms, Drawings, Groups)

 - Safe and Secure CHCCS Gmail & Chat